fernando-mc/fernandomc.com/content/posts/creating-tech-pay-rates.md

 And whenever changes are made to the S3 site or the backend, the code is redeployed with the Serverless Framework or a plugin for the framework called Serverless Finch.

-## Have suggestions or want to contribute?

 I hope this tool will help people in a variety of different situations randing from job seekers to those evaluating their current environments.
-But if you have feedback or a feature suggestion on how to make it better please open an issue or put in a PR [on GitHub](https://github.com/fernando-mc/techpayrates)!